Skip to Main Content

 Lighting Ingress Protection (IP)

-As machine vision applications have expanded over the last 25 years, so has the need for some enhanced level of Ingress Protection for vision components that contain electronics and/or sensitive optical elements – and lighting is no exception.
-IP Code classifications and ratings have been defined by IEC standard 60529 (European equivalent EN 60529) for general use across all applicable industries and disciplines and neither restricted to nor necessarily defined for, machine vision use exclusively.
-IP code designations comprise 2 aspects: solid and liquid (typically defined as water) intrusion potential and are denoted by IPxy, where “x” represents the solid and “y” represents the liquid intrusion levels.
-The original standard defined 6 solid (1-6) and 8 liquid (1-8) levels, with each progressively higher number up the scale representing more complete protection compared with those levels listed below it (Fig.47).
-A zero (0) entry suggests no protection as defined for the other levels, and a recent addition to the definition includes IP69K, which is defined as complete IP protection under high temperature and high-pressure (K) water jet spray.
+As machine vision applications have expanded over the last 25 years, so has the need for enhanced levels of Ingress Protection for vision components that contain electronics and/or sensitive optical elements – and lighting is no exception.
+IP Code classifications and ratings have been defined by IEC standard 60529 (European equivalent EN 60529) for general use across all applicable industries and disciplines and are neither restricted to, nor necessarily defined for, machine vision use exclusively.
+IP code designations cover two types of material ingress: solid and liquid and are denoted by IPxy, where “x” represents the solid and “y” represents the liquid intrusion levels.
+The original standard defined six solid (1-6) and eight liquid (1-8) levels of ingress protection, with each progressively higher number representing more complete protection (Fig.67).
+A zero (0) entry suggests no protection as defined for the other levels.
+A recent addition to the definition includes IP69K, which is defined as complete ingress protection for high temperature and high-pressure (K) fluid jet spray.

 Historically, standard IP ratings practice among machine vision component manufacturers has been to self-assign values based on interpretation of the above defined levels, but more recently, some manufacturers have enabled the services of accredited, independent testing laboratories, and hence those tested and passed products may be assigned “IPxy Certified”, rather than the subjective “IPxy Rated” assignment and label.
 For some customers, formal certification is a necessity.